-Learners are taught and guided through Creative Sound & Music Production courses by a host of lecturers with a wealth of experience, drawing from many disciplines.
+Learners are taught and guided through all Creative Sound & Music Production courses by a host of lecturers with a wealth of experience, drawing from many disciplines and specialisms.

 Originally from the west coast of Sweden, Andreas moved to Scotland in 1999 to study Sound Production at Stow College in Glasgow.
 After a number of years of academic hiatus, he went back to Glasgow School of Art to achieve a Masters in Sound for Moving Image in 2013.